 All ports and airports of the Federal Republic of Somalia to be under Turkish or Qatari control, just as the Port of Mogadishu (also known as the Mogadishu International Port) and the Mogadishu International Airport (also known as Aden Adde International Airport) which are already.

-In my personal capacity and as a storyteller, I have edited a fairytale, which is not a fairytale, but harsh reality, which has been undermining a country’s sovereignty and self-determination for years.
+In my personal capacity and as a storyteller, I have edited a fairy tale, which is not a fairy tale, but harsh reality, which has been undermining Somalia’s sovereignty and self-determination for years.